 My Payment

-My Payment is a payment option that allows individuals and businesses to make payments online, using the Canada Revenue Agency's Web site, from an account at a participating Canadian financial institution.
-For more information on this self-service option, go to www.cra.gc.ca/mypayment.
+My Payment is a self-service option that allows individuals and businesses to make payments online, from an account at a participating Canadian financial institution.
+For more information, go to www.cra.gc.ca/mypayment.

 Our service complaint process